-Chromebooks aren’t as big of workhorses as Macs or Windows PCs, but they do come with their fair share of advantages for a relatively cheaper rate.
+Chromebooks aren’t as big of workhorses as Macs or Windows PCs, but they come with their fair share of advantages for a relatively cheaper rate.
 One of these advantages offered by Chromebooks in the past few years is the addition of a touch screen.

 Also read: How to delete screenshots on Chromebook?

-Turn off touch screen on Chromebook
+Turn off the touch screen on a Chromebook

 The trick to turning off Chromebook’s touch screen is pretty simple, but it’ll require you to fiddle around with Google Chrome flags.
 But don’t worry; we’ll guide you through the entire process in a few easy steps in two phases.